albertllousas/functional-domain-driven-design/README.md

 ### Business Workflows as pipelines

-We have been tacking about DDD concepts enough, we have our domain divided, we know how our solution would look like but now is time to introduce some functional concepts at business level.
+We have been tacking about DDD concepts enough, we have our domain divided, we have aggregates, domain events, we know how our solution would look like but now is time to introduce some functional concepts at business level.

 What is a function?